Rules & Regulations

 45. All factory OEM glass.
 No Lexan or Plexiglass.

-46. Racing gasoline or pump gas is the only acceptable fuel.
-(NO combustion enhancers or OXYGENATES of any kind allowed in any fuel. )
+46. Racing gasoline or pump gas , E85 (+/- ) , Methanol ( alcohol ) is the only acceptable fuel.
+No combustion enhancers of any kind allowed in any fuel.
+Oxygenates are ok.
+If running alcohol exhaust must be run vertically.

 47. Fuel cell can be mounted in front of truck but cannot exceed 153" maximum length from rear axle